Morris88826/PROGRAMMING-LLMs/README.md

-# CSCE 689 - Special Topics in Programming Large Language Models
+# Programming Large Language Models

 ## Overview
 This is the repository for the course CSCE 689 - Special Topics in Programming Large Language Models at Texas A&M University (Fall 2024) taught by Professor [Jeff Huang](https://engineering.tamu.edu/cse/profiles/huang-jeff.html).
 The course focuses on understanding the principles behind large language models (LLMs), their architecture, training methodologies, and applications.
 It explores advanced techniques for scaling LLMs, reproducing their functionality, and building personalized AI tools.